Write-up Access on HTB

 28,"backup_admin","admin",1,"08/23/18 21:14:02",26,

 We got three user accounts and passwords found in this database.
-We should try to extract the zip file we have downloaded earlier from the FTP server.
-Image
+We should try to extract the zip

 The file has been extracted successfully, now we should open it.

-The pstfile has been extracted to our working directory.
+file has been extracted to our working directory.
 A PST file is a personal storage table, which is a file format Microsoft programs use to store items like calendar events, contacts, and email messages.
 PST files are stored within popular Microsoft software like Microsoft Exchange Client, Windows Messaging, and Microsoft Outlook.
 Before we can check the content of the file we should install some additional tools.

 1